 - The tool evaluates a user-defined spatial relationship between the target features and a specified join dataset.

-When operating a stateful manner, this setting defines the longest anticipated period of time between observations for each track.
+When operating in a stateful manner, this parameter specifies the longest anticipated period of time between observations for each track.

 The Filter by Geometry tool does not alter incoming features, so the output layer will contain the same fields and attribute values as the incoming features.